 - Autosomal Recessive hearing loss: It occurs when a child receives a hearing loss gene from each parent.
 It means parents do not have hearing loss but each parent carries the recessive gene.

 - Autosomal dominant hearing loss: In this on parent carry the dominant gene for hearing loss.
-Dominant gene passed from parents to the offspring.
+The dominant gene passed from parents to offspring.
 In this parents may not have hearing diseases but on of from them have sign or symptoms of the hearing syndrome.

 - Syndromic deafness- About 20% of genetic disorder is syndromic.